flux-framework/flux-core/doc/man1/flux-resource.rst

 Once the inventory has been determined, it is stored the KVS ``resource.R`` key, in RFC 20 (R version 1) format.

-Events that affect the availability of resources are posted to the KVS *resource.eventlog*.
+Events that affect the availability of resources and should persist across a Flux restart are posted to the KVS *resource.eventlog*.
 Such events include:

 resource-define
-   The resource inventory is defined with an initial set of drained, online, and excluded nodes.
+   The instance resource set is known (posted each time the resource module is loaded).

 drain
    One or more nodes are administratively removed from scheduling.

 undrain
    One or more nodes are no longer drained.

-offline
-   One or more nodes are removed from scheduling due to unavailability, e.g. node was shutdown or crashed.

-online
-   One or more nodes are no longer offline.

 RESOURCES